virajsanghvi/timezone-js-jquery/README.md

 # TimezoneJS.Date jQuery Adapter

-This is a simple extension to [TimezoneJS](https://github.com/mde/timezone-js) that enables it to work with [jQuery](http://jquery.com/).
+This is a simple extension to [TimezoneJS](https://github.com/mde/timezone-js) that enables it to work with [jQuery](http://jquery.com/) by defining a custom loadZoneFile().

 # Setup